 Operations During COVID-19 Emergency

-The Washington State Bar Association's physical office is closed to the public.
-The Office of Disciplinary Counsel is continuing its work through online communications.
+Due to the Coronavirus (COVID-19) pandemic, the Office of Disciplinary Counsel of the Washington State Bar Association is conducting our business as much as possible through electronic communications.
 Please communicate with us by sending messages and required information to the email address of the assigned disciplinary counsel on the matter.
 If there is not an assigned disciplinary counsel or you do not have disciplinary counsel’s email address, send email to email@example.com.
-If you are filing a grievance, please use our E-Grievance Form.
-Responses to mailed grievances will be delayed.
-We will update this information as soon as WSBA onsite processes resume.
+If you are filing a grievance, please use our E-Grievance Form (accessible on our Concerns About a Lawyer page).

 Trust Accounts: Frequently Asked Questions during the COVID-19 Pandemic

 Disciplinary and disability proceedings.
 The Washington Supreme Court and the Chief Hearing Officer and Disciplinary Board Chair have entered orders regarding modified procedures during the pendency of the COVID-19 public health emergency for matters in the licensed legal professional discipline and disability system.
-Read the Court Order and Administrative Order.
+Read the Court Order and Revised and Extended Administrative Order (revised and extended May 5, 2020).

 Learn About the Discipline System